realA10001986/Time-Circuits-Display/README.md

 ##### &#9193; signals alarm

-If this option is checked, the TT OUT pin will go HIGH when an [alarm](#how-to-set-up-the-alarm) occurs.
+If this option is checked, the TT OUT pin will go HIGH when an [alarm](#alarm) occurs.
 The duration can be configured to be between 3 and 99 seconds.

-#### <ins>Other settings</ins>

-##### &#9193; Save secondary settings on SD

-If this is checked, secondary settings (brightness, time cycling interval, volume, alarm, reminder, car mode state, exhibition mode data and state, time travel state and data) are stored on the SD card (if one is present).
-This helps to minimize write operations to the internal flash memory and to prolong the lifetime of your TCD.
-See [Flash Wear](#flash-wear).

-Apart from Flash Wear, there is another reason for using an SD card for settings: Writing data to internal flash memory can cause delays of up to 1.5 seconds, which interrupt sound playback and have other undesired effects.
-The TCD needs to save data from time to time, so for a smooth experience without unexpected and unwanted delays, please use an SD card and check this option.

-It is safe to have this option checked even with no SD card present.

-If you want copy settings from one SD card to another, do as follows:
-- With the old SD card still in the slot, enter the Config Portal, turn off _Save secondary settings on SD_, and click "SAVE".
-- After the TCD has rebooted, power it down, and swap the SD card for your new one.
-- Power-up the TCD, enter the Config Portal, re-enable _Save secondary settings on SD_, and click "SAVE".

-This procedure ensures that all your settings are copied from the old to the new SD card.

-##### &#9193; Make time travel persistent

-See [here](#persistent--non-persistent-time-travels).
-For this option to take effect, it is required that the _Save secondary settings on SD_ is checked as well, and an SD card is present.
-Time travel data is only ever stored on SD, never in internal flash memory.

-#### <ins>Hardware settings</ins>

-##### &#9193; Reverse AM/PM like in parts 2/3

-If this is checked, the TCD will reverse the AM and PM lights, as seen in parts 2 and 3 of the Series.
-This is under "hardware settings" as it requires attaching the labels in a different manner.
+#### <ins>Settings for BTTFN communication</ins>

+##### &#9193; Provide GPS speed to wireless props

+Many [BTTF-Network](#connecting-props-wirelessly-bttf-network-bttfn) clients can query the TCD for speed.
+"Speed" can come from various sources: GPS, [rotary encoder](#rotary-encoder), Remote Control.

+This option selects whether actual GPS speed is to be transmitted to BTTFN clients.
+If this option is checked, speed from GPS (if available) takes precedence over speed from a rotary encoder.

+If your TCD/speedo are stationary, such as in a home setup, leave this option unchecked.

 ---